crolllab/teaching/Bioinformatics_Tools/Course_2_Intro_CL/README.md

 The output file is called `SARS-CoV2.genome.nucl.mafft.fasta.clipkit`

 We proceed now to build a phylogenetic tree using [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/).

 `raxmlHPC -s SARS-CoV2.genome.nucl.mafft.fasta.clipkit -m GTRCAT -p 1234719872 -n SARS-CoV2.genome -T 12`

+The code above allows `RAxML` to use 12 CPU to make the analyses faster.
+But it will still take around 15'.
+Have a coffee...

 Q9: How many output files did RAxML produce?